sequana/sequana_pipetools/README.rst

             so = SlurmOptions()
             so.add_options(self)

 Then, for developers, one should look at e.g. module sequana_pipetools.options for the API reference and one of the official sequana pipeline (e.g., https://github.com/sequana/sequana_variant_calling)

+The code above, can be create automatically using one of our cookie cutter tool available in https://github.com/sequana/sequana_pipeline_template and as a standalone in sequana (sequana_init_pipeline)

 Changelog